-Support a diverse, democratically-run, affordable, accessible, and financially stable City College that serves all students well
+Urging support for a diverse, democratically-run, affordable, accessible, and financially stable City College that serves all students well

-California students have faced rising tuition costs and reductions to in-state enrollment within the California State University and University of California systems over the last several years, leaving many young people in San Francisco and throughout the state increasingly dependent on the educational opportunities provided by community colleges.76
+California students have faced rising tuition costs and reductions to in-state enrollment within the California State University and University of California systems over the last several years, leaving many young people in San Francisco and throughout the state increasingly dependent on the educational opportunities provided by community colleges.86

 Since opening its doors in 1935, CCSF has played an active role in the lives and educational achievements of Bay Area residents of all ages, ethnic, academic, and socio-economic backgrounds, and plays a particularly vital role in providing high-quality, affordable instruction to San Francisco's working class and immigrant communities of color through its open-access mission.
-In academic year 2014-2015, CCSF had a student body that was comprised of 15.5% Latino, 11.1% Asian, 10.5% African American, 10.5% Pacific Islander, 7.6% Filipino, 4.4% American Indian/Alaskan Native, 3.3% White, with 4.7% being veterans and majority identifying as female; and diverse range of ages from new high school graduates at 17-19 and individuals over 50 being two of the highest demographic groups.

-City College boasts a progress rate for an ELL students that is double that of California community colleges in general, a high student completion rate, and stronger-than-average outcomes for students transferring to CSU's.77 City College of San Francisco is known for providing model programs supporting students who did not complete high school or who are veterans, former prisoners, working parents, and/or English language-learners.
+City College boasts a progress rate for ELL students that is double that of California community colleges in general, a high student completion rate, and stronger-than-average outcomes for students transferring to CSU's.87 City College of San Francisco is known for providing model programs supporting students who did not complete high school or who are veterans, former prisoners, working parents, and/or English language-learners.
 Additionally, CCSF educates a large number of students from the San Francisco Unified School District.

-In early July 2012, the Accrediting Commission for Community and Junior Colleges (ACCJC) released a devastating report calling into question the future financial viability of CCSF.
-78 The ACCJC placed CCSF's academic accreditation under threat despite the fact that City College
+In early July 2012, the Accrediting Commission for Community and Junior Colleges (ACCJC) released a devastating report calling into question the future financial viability of CCSF.88 The ACCJC placed CCSF's academic accreditation under threat despite the fact that City College maintained a consistently high level of instructional quality.89 The ACCJC's recommendations focused on building the college's financial reserves, restructuring its governance, and hiring more administrators, with resulting cuts to faculty and staff wages and benefits, cuts to classes, and the consolidation of academic departments and streamlining of course offerings in such a

-76 Asimov, Nanette.
+86 Asimov, Nanette.
 "Cal State to Close Door on Spring 2013 Enrollment."
 SFGate.
 SF Gate, 20 Mar.
 2012.
 Web.
 15 Mar.
 2013.